4AlexMin/FediAID/README.md

 Replace slashes in `backbone` (e.g. `microsoft/deberta-v3-base`) with underscores when used in filenames (scripts do this automatically).
 Filenames use underscores as separators .
 Each saved checkpoint also contains embedded metadata (encoder/backbone, dataset_id, k, best_f1, created_at).

-Use the provided wrapper scripts in `shells/` to create and consume artifacts following this convention.
-They will fail early if they cannot find matching files or detect metadata mismatches.